 NEED TO CHANGE YOUR STATUS?

 If you would like to change your academic status to Virtual Learning or Blended Learning, please contact Steve Bristol and provide the anticipated duration of the change.
+Student who elect to go virtual should plan to do so for one month or more, unless that change is medical in nature.

-BOARDING STUDENT ARRIVAL
+BOARDING STUDENT departure and ARRIVAL

 - How does the Blended Learning Model work?